 Many beginners think that bonsai is this little cute indoor plant.
 They couldn’t be farther from the truth.
 Bonsai are naturally outdoor trees that are grown in small containers.

 And like regular trees, they need to grow outside.
 Some of the tropical or subtropical species need protection from cold and can be brought inside during winter months, but even they should be taken outside when the weather is warm.

-In the magazines and books you will see photos of bonsai that are taken indoors.
-Understand, they’ve been brought inside temporary for the photo shoot or bonsai show and will be returned outdoors for recovery.
+In the magazines and books, you will see photos of bonsai that are taken indoors.
+Understand, that they’ve been brought inside temporarily for the photo shoot or bonsai show and will be returned outdoors for recovery.

 Lack of light might result in weak growth and over-sized leaves that will be trying to catch more light.